I received an email from a woman that said:

 Unless there is a nuclear disaster where you live, I would NOT use supplemental iodine.

 Let’s get clear on a few things.
 First and foremost, iodine is needed for the production of thyroid hormone.
 The body does NOT make iodine, so it needs to be an essential part of your diet.
-If you do not have enough iodine, you cannot make thyroid hormone.
-Iodine deficiency can lead to goiter (enlarged thyroid gland), hypothyroidism, miscarriage, and mental retardation in children whose mothers were iodine deficient during pregnancy.
+If you do not have enough, you cannot make thyroid hormone.
+A deficiency can lead to goiter (enlarged thyroid gland), hypothyroidism, miscarriage, and mental retardation in children whose mothers were iodine deficient during pregnancy.

 For the participants in my Nourishing Thyroid Health program, I suggest they get their iodine through food (a healthy balanced diet), not through supplementation.

-Too much iodine, as in the form of supplements (including Lugols iodine and kelp tablets), can have as damaging an effect as too little iodine.
-Excessive amounts of iodine can induce hypothyroidism, goiter, thyroid antibodies and autoimmune thyroid disease (hashimotos, graves).
+Too much, as in the form of supplements (including Lugols iodine and kelp tablets), can have as damaging an effect as too little.
+Excessive amounts of the element can induce hypothyroidism, goiter, thyroid antibodies and autoimmune thyroid disease (hashimotos, graves).

 The foods I recommend for natural sources of dietary iodine are: